Restaurant in Bangkok, Thailand

 Booking and Practical Details

 At ฿฿฿ pricing with a Michelin Plate rather than a star, booking difficulty is rated easy.
 You should still reserve in advance for weekend evenings or for groups, but this is not a venue where you need to plan six weeks out.
 The address is 300/1 Charoen Krung Road, Yan Nawa, Sathon, on the riverside.
-There is no website or phone number in our current record, so reservation contact details are leading confirmed through a concierge, Google Maps listing, or the restaurant's social presence.
+There is no website or phone number in our current record, so reservation contact details are best confirmed through a concierge, Google Maps listing, or the restaurant's social presence.
 Dress code is not formally specified, but the brasserie format and riverside setting suggest smart casual is appropriate and more formal dress would not be out of place.

 For solo diners or pairs, the outdoor terrace gives you the river view alongside the meal.
 For groups, the brasserie format means ordering flexibility that a set tasting menu would not allow, which makes Palmier a practical option for tables with varied preferences.
 If you are researching the wider Bangkok dining scene, our full Bangkok restaurants guide, Bangkok bars guide, and Bangkok hotels guide cover the full picture.
 For French dining beyond Bangkok, Les Amis in Singapore and Hotel de Ville Crissier represent the regional and global standard for the cuisine.
 Across Thailand, notable destinations include PRU in Phuket, Aquila in Chiang Mai, AKKEE in Pak Kret, Anuwat in Phang Nga, Ayutthayarom in Phra Nakhon Si Ayutthaya, and The Spa in Lamai Beach.